-CO-CURRICULAR HANDBOOK 2018-19 Introduction Whether you are a pupil, parent, prospective parent, member of staff or interested observer, welcome to the Bradfield College Co-Curricular Handbook for 2018-19.
+CO-CURRICULAR HANDBOOK 2019-20 Introduction Whether you are a pupil, parent, prospective parent, member of staff or interested observer, welcome to the Bradfield College Co-Curricular Handbook for 2019-20.
 No single document can ever lay claim to explain all that goes on outside the classroom in a busy school but this is an attempt to draw together the different strands of what is on offer to pupils at the College.
-Music, Drama, Sport, Duke of Edinburgh, Activities/Hobbies, Service, Societies and the Combined Cadet Force form the bedrock of the Co-Curricular experience at Bradfield.
-The programme aims to develop skills, experiences and self-reliance within the pupils at the College, allowing them to pursue their passions, be challenged, and have the opportunity to try out new activities.
-It is a key part of what is on offer at the College; along with the 'home from home' experience within the Boarding Houses and the core Academic purpose of the College it provides a vital third pillar to any pupil's Bradfield experience.
+Music, Drama, Sport, Duke of Edinburgh, Clubs/Hobbies, Service, Societies and the Combined Cadet Force form the bedrock of the Co-Curricular experience.
+The programme aims to develop the skills and attributes that align with our College ethos on an Education for Life.
+Allowing pupils to develop individually and collectively through a range of experiences, whilst being both stretched and challenged, helps prepare them for a life beyond Bradfield.
 'Co' rather than 'Extra' Curricular, for it forms a core part of the College experience, not just an extra only for those who are interested.
 Each day of the week the College sets time aside for co-curricular activity.
 On Tuesdays, Thursdays and Saturdays there are no afternoon lessons and pupils are expected to make a significant commitment to some co-curricular activity.
 On Mondays, Wednesdays and Fridays, there is an hour and a half of co-curricular time before tea, where again, pupils are expected to be involved in an activity.
 Music ensembles also take place in the early evening and Societies generally start at 8.15pm.
 The programme allows for the development from the prescriptive routine/support in the Faulkner's year through to a more pupil driven experience by the Sixth Form.
 It is designed to develop pupils' skills through proactive engagement, enabling them to complete their Bradfield Diploma qualification successfully by the end of the Fifth Form.
-Through the activities on offer pupils need to show varying degrees of ambition, curiosity, determination and self-awareness, skills so vital for preparation for life outside the College.
+Through the activities on offer pupils need to show varying degrees of confidence, resilience, openmindedness and communication.
 In addition, the Co-Curricular programme gives real opportunities for pupils to take a lead, take responsibility for their activity, for them to positively build enthusiasm for their chosen pursuit, and build a passion for life.
 Ultimately, pastoral support within Houses, academic momentum within the classroom and this area of co-curricular go hand in hand towards developing and nurturing a pupil's all-round talents, skills, awareness, drive, enthusiasms and achievements.